usgs/wdfn-blog/content/WaterAlert_Transition.md

 **Users will choose from [login.gov](https://login.gov/) or AD credentials.
 If you do not have a login.gov account, you can quickly and easily create one.*

 Later this summer, we will update this blog post with more detailed written instructions that will walk users through how to transition, step-by-step.
 Current Legacy WaterAlert users should expect to hear from us via email or text about transitioning legacy alerts.
+We will be [hosting a webinar](https://waterdata.usgs.gov/blog/nextgen-wateralert-webinar/) to walk users through step-by-step on August 24th at 1 pm ET/ 10 am PT.

 Later this summer, re-visit this blog post or check out the [USGS YouTube channel](https://www.youtube.com/channel/UCeXH8GZyV3sVqAr45AvupOA) for a short instructional video on transitioning your legacy WaterAlert subscriptions to the NextGen WaterAlert system.